garkuwa/react-responsive-layout-grid/README.md

 A breakpoint value can be a boolean, number or undefined (a default one).
 Each serves a different purpose.

-For the sake of simplicity, we'll assume that `MAX_COLUMNS` is 12 in the examples below.
+For the sake of simplicity, we'll assume that `maxColumns` is 12 in the examples below.

 The most usual one is a numeric value, which simply says use N columns out of 12 for that breakpoint.
 For example, `<GridItem md={4}/>`.